SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: More details of Evaluation

 \subsubsection{Forgetting}

-\paragraph{Qualitative Comparison}~ Due to page limitations, representative generations for \textit{NSFW} and \textit{Van Gogh Style} unlearning are presented in Figs.~\ref{fig:case_unlearn_nsfw} and~\ref{fig:case_unlearn_vangogh}, respectively, in response to prompts containing the corresponding concepts.
+\paragraph{Qualitative Comparison}~ Due to page limitations, representative generations for \textit{NSFW} and \textit{Van Gogh Style} unlearning are presented in Figures~\ref{fig:case_unlearn_nsfw} and~\ref{fig:case_unlearn_vangogh}, respectively, in response to prompts containing the corresponding concepts.
+Each row corresponds to a distinct prompt, and each column displays the output of a different method.
 These qualitative results, consistent with our quantitative findings, demonstrate that \saferedirector not only achieves effective concept erasure but also consistently outperforms existing unlearning methods in preserving benign content and overall image quality.

-\paragraph{Nudity Content Reduction}~ In addition, Fig.~\ref{fig:nudity-barplot} presents a quantitative comparison of the erasure rate (\%) across five body part categories\footnote{We omit the ``ANUS\_EXPOSED'' category because no instances were detected.} and their overall average (Total) for the original model (ORG), Stable Diffusion 2.0 (SD20)~\cite{stabilityai2022sd2}, Stable Diffusion 2.1 (SD21)~\cite{stabilityai2023sd21}, and various unlearning methods.
+\paragraph{Nudity Content Reduction}~ In addition, Figure~\ref{fig:nudity-barplot} presents a quantitative comparison of the erasure rate (\%) across five body part categories\footnote{We omit the ``ANUS\_EXPOSED'' category because no instances were detected.} and their overall average (Total) for the original model (ORG), Stable Diffusion 2.0 (SD20)~\cite{stabilityai2022sd2}, Stable Diffusion 2.1 (SD21)~\cite{stabilityai2023sd21}, and various unlearning methods.
 Notably, both SD20 and SD21 explicitly state that they were trained on subsets of LAION-5B that were filtered to remove NSFW or sexually explicit content\footnote{Stable Diffusion 2.0 was trained on a subset of LAION-5B that was filtered for NSFW content using automated classifiers.
 Source: \url{https://stability.ai/blog/stable-diffusion-v2-release}.}$^,$\footnote{Stable Diffusion 2.1 employed a similar NSFW filtering pipeline during dataset preparation, aiming to exclude sexually explicit content and improve image-text alignment.
 Source: \url{https://huggingface.co/stabilityai/stable-diffusion-2}.}.
 The numerical results are measured by the percentage reduction in detections.

 To facilitate comparison, we categorize the methods based on their total reduction rates: those achieving at least 94\% reduction are considered \textit{strong unlearning methods}; those between 60\% and 93\% are considered \textit{intermediate}; and those with less than 60\% reduction are categorized as \textit{lightweight}.